 Answers should be similar to: "I know a chemical change took place because the color of pewter is different from the colors of tin, antimony, and copper.
-There was a change of temperature in the making of pewter, so that also helps me know that this was a chemical change.
-Additionally, it would be impossible to get the elements tin, antimony, and copper back once pewter is made, and this makes this a chemical change.
+There was a change of temperature in the making of pewter, so that also helps me know that this change was a chemical change.
+Additionally, it would be impossible to get the elements tin, antimony, and copper back once pewter is made, and this change makes it a chemical change."